College of Education

 The primary career of a music educator is teaching band, choral, orchestra, and/or general music at the elementary, middle and high school levels.
 Our music education graduates have had excellent success finding jobs in various areas of Georgia.
 The Savannah-Chatham County Board of Education is the largest employer of music educators in the area with more than sixty band, choral, general music and orchestra directors.
 Employment is also available in rapidly growing school systems in adjacent counties including Bryan, Liberty and Effingham counties in Georgia and across the state border in South Carolina.
 Additionally, there are many private schools in the area that employ both full and part-time music teachers.
 Besides these primary career positions, jobs are available with institutions such as day care centers, music camps and churches.
 Positions in outlying areas are commonly easier to find than in urban areas such as Savannah.
 Salaries generally begin around $33,000 and go beyond $45,000 for candidates with experience and higher degrees.

 In the degree program small classes, individual private instruction, outstanding ensembles and dedicated music educators promote opportunities for learning.
-The Armstrong Atlantic State University student chapter of the Collegiate Music Educators National Conference (CMENC) and volunteer work in public and private schools provide important experience in music education activities.
+The Armstrong State University student chapter of the Collegiate Music Educators National Conference (CMENC) and volunteer work in public and private schools provide important experience in music education activities.

 An active student chapter of the Music Educators National Association provides opportunity for students to interact, form friendships with their peers and meet music education leaders on the state and national levels.
-AASU Music Education students develop and nurture career-long personal and professional networks through CMENC, Georgia Music Educators Association (GMEA), and Georgia Music Teachers Association (GMTA).
-AASU hoses numerous GMEA and GMTA events annually to facilitate student introduction to these important professional affiliation organizations.
+Armstrong Music Education students develop and nurture career-long personal and professional networks through CMENC, Georgia Music Educators Association (GMEA), and Georgia Music Teachers Association (GMTA).
+Armstrong hoses numerous GMEA and GMTA events annually to facilitate student introduction to these important professional affiliation organizations.

 Course of Study